|

-HOME PAGE
+HOME

-NINE ISSUES
+NINE

+1. Wrong Numbers in Modern VersionsIf you can't trust the numbers in the Holy Bible to be right then how can you trust the words that are between the numbers?
 The following examples show how modern versions like the NIV, RSV, ESV, NASB disagree with each other and often reject the Hebrew texts that underlie the King James Holy Bible.
 Numbers do not usually lend themselves to a variety of ways to translate them.
 That is why this specific study will focus on some of the differences in the numbers found in the various modern versions.
 All "bibles" are not the same, and they do not all teach the same truths but with different words.
+Luke 10:1 "After these things the Lord appointed other SEVENTY also, and sent them two and two before his face into every city and place, whither he himself would come." |

 In Acts 10:19 "While Peter thought on the vision, the Spirit said unto him, Behold, THREE men seek thee."
 The text says Three men because in verses 7 and 8 there were three men sent from Cornelius, two of his household servants and a devout soldier.
 Three is the reading of the majority of all texts, A, C and Siniaticus; D omits the number altogether, while Vaticanus has TWO men.
 Here the NASB and NIV wisely rejected Vaticanus and have "three men."